MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.84	(2022/12/15)
+  - Add: Showing the number of selected users in the user list
+  - Add: Showing the number of selected hosts in the session host list
+  - Add: Having a "back button" in the host pool configuration
+  - Add: Adding a checkbox "Use Spot instance, if possible" to the rollout configuration; comparable to the VM rollout in the Azure Portal (not recommended for [production](#Spot instances))
 - 1.0.1.83	(2022/12/09)
   - Add: The replacement wizard will show if a Microsoft native scaling plan is active (recommendation: disable the native scaling plan during rollout)
   - Add: After deploying an NVDIA base VM, the rollout will wait a while to give the NVIDIA driver time to reboot the VM (unexpected behavior)